 By mapping fields from a Salesforce account (from a trigger) to a Zendesk create organization action, you can ensure that the Zendesk organization and Salesforce account have the same data.

-In every recipe step, you have access to data pills from all the previous steps' and can be used in configuring input fields of current step.
-In this way, we're crafting a template that determines data flow in your recipe.
+In every recipe step, you have access to datapills from all the previous steps.
+They can be used to configure the input fields of the current step.

 In the following example, we map the Account Name data pill from the Salesforce New account trigger into the Message input field in the Send email action.